Rgnf supported projects. Grant IS Rgnf - personal account. login to your personal account. If the Project was supported

 The procedure for the examination of projects in the Russian Science Foundation

 International Scientific Foundation for Economic Research Academician N.P.
-Fedorenko - non-profit non-profit organization - established in 1995 on the initiative of a group of well-known scientists - academicians and professors working in the institutes of the Department of Social Sciences of the Russian Academy of Sciences.
-With the consent of the academician who took an active part in the creation of the Foundation Nikolai Prokofievich Fedorenko (1917-2006) , one of the largest domestic economists, the Fund was named after him.
-Since 1999 The Foundation annually holds open competitions forproviding financial assistance for conducting topical economic research, as well as for rewarding the most interesting scientific papers carried out by students and graduate students of Russian universities.
-Since 2002, MNFEI has been awarding one prize per year "For outstanding contribution to the development of economic science in Russia".
-The first laureate of this award was a well-known economist, an employee of the CEMI RAS, Professor Viktor Danilovich Belkin.
+Fedorenko - non-profit, non-profit organization - created in 1995 on the initiative of a group of famous scientists - academicians and professors working in the institutes of the Department of Social Sciences of the Russian Academy of Sciences.
+With the consent of the academician who took an active part in the creation of the Fund Nikolai Prokofievich Fedorenko (1917-2006) , one of the largest domestic economists, the Foundation was named after him.
+Since 1999 The Foundation annually holds open competitions forproviding financial assistance for conducting current economic research, as well as for rewarding the most interesting scientific works performed by students and graduate students of Russian universities.
+Since 2002, INFER has awarded one prize per year “For outstanding contribution to the development of economic science in Russia.”
+The first laureate of this prize was a famous economist, an employee of the Center for Economics and Mathematics of the Russian Academy of Sciences, Professor Viktor Danilovich Belkin.

-Every year in November or December, upon completion of the competitive selection procedure, MNPEI holds the Conference of Laureates and Fellows, where scientific reports of leading economists are heard, as well as reports of winners of competitions about their scientific work.
-On behalf of the Board of the Fund, the winners are awarded commemorative diplomas and gifts.
+Every year in November or December, after the completion of the competitive selection procedure, the INFER holds a Conference of laureates and fellows, at which scientific reports from leading economists are heard, as well as reports from competition winners about their scientific work.
+On behalf of the Foundation's Board, the winners are presented with memorable diplomas and gifts.

 Applications are accepted in all areas of economic science in accordance with the classifier.